 Govt. to seek exemption for human habitats and farmlands from ESZ

-The Cabinet on Wednesday said it would move the Central Empowered Committee (CEC) and the Union Ministry of Environment and Forests (MoEF) to gain exemption from the Supreme Court’s order imposing an ecologically sensitive buffer zone (ESZ) that virtually banned human activity and development within a one-kilometre radius of wildlife sanctuaries and national parks.
+The Cabinet on Wednesday said it would move the Central Empowered Committee (CEC) and the Union Ministry of Environment and Forests (MoEF) to gain exemption from the Supreme Court order imposing an Eco-Sensitive Zone (ESZ) that virtually banned human activity and development within a one-kilometre radius of wildlife sanctuaries and national parks.

+The government has sought exclusion of human habitats, farmlands, government and quasi-government offices and public utilities from the ESZ.

+Forest Minister A.K.
+Saseendran clarified that the 2019 State government order proposing a 1-km buffer zone around the perimeter of forests had lost its relevance now.
+The Forest department will promulgate a notification in this regard soon.
+It will also explore legal options to circumvent the order.

 The State’s forest cover constituted nearly 30% of its geographical expanse.
 Moreover, a large segment of the State’s population lives in localities abutting forests and ecologically sensitive wetlands.
-There are 23 such protected areas in Kerala.
+There are 23 such protected areas in the State.

-The government has sought exclusion of human habitats, farmlands, government and quasi-government offices and public utilities from the ESZ.

-The Forest department will promulgate a notification in this regard soon.
-It will also explore legal options to circumvent the ESZ.

 Oppn. charge

-Mr. Satheshan claimed the government had amended its controversial 2019 order under UDF pressure.
-“Better late than never,” he said.
+Mr. Sathesan claimed the government had amended its controversial 2019 order under UDF pressure.
+"Better late than never.", he said.

-However, the Cabinet's official communication did not mention any such amendment as claimed by Mr. Satheesan.

-Earlier, the government had contested Mr. Satheesan’s contention in the Assembly.
-Forest Minister A.K.
-Saseendran had claimed that the LDF had whittled down the UDF’s thoughtless decision to impose ESZ ranging from one to 12 km.
+Earlier, the government had contested Mr. Satheesan's contention in the Assembly.
+Mr. Saseendran had claimed that the LDF had whittled down the UDF's thoughtless decision to impose ESZ ranging from one to 12 km.

 - Comments will be moderated by The Hindu editorial team.